koki-develop/clive/README.md

 #### `headless`

-Whether to run browser in headless mode.
+Whether to run the browser in headless mode.
 Default: `false`

 ```yaml